junaid-mohammad/BlackBox/README.md

    - Added `/logout` route to cleanly end the session and protect authenticated pages with `req.isAuthenticated()`.
    - This ensures users stay logged in across pages and provides a secure foundation for future social login integration.

+5. ✅ **Level 5: Environment Variables & Security**

+   - Learned the importance of using environment variables (`process.env`) for securely storing sensitive data like database credentials, API keys, and session secrets.
+   - Explored the `.env` file, `.gitignore` to prevent accidental commits, and the `dotenv` module to load these variables.
+   - Understood that environment variables offer both security (no hard-coded secrets) and convenience (no code changes needed to update secrets).
+   - No code changes were made for this level as environment variables were already set up properly.

 ---

 ## 🧱 Tech Stack